XavierRHMN/SoundHaven/SoundHaven/README.md

 - 🏷️ Advanced audio file tagging and management with TagLibSharp
 - 🔊 High-quality audio playback with NAudio
 - 📥 Download YouTube videos and extract audio with YoutubeExplode
-- 🌈 User-customizable UI layouts and color schemes
+- 🌈 User-customizable color schemes

 ## 🛠️ Technologies